 BCU 4 star sea kayak training and assessment courses are listed here.
-Our top tips for the BCU 4 star sea kayak award will help you get the most from your 4 star sea kayak training course.
+Our top tips for the British Canoeing (BCU) 4 star sea kayak award will help you get the most from your 4 star sea kayak training course.
 Learn essential 4 star leadership and paddle skills.

-This article isn’t called how to PASS your four star assessment – that’s down to you, and how you prepare, but by following these top tips and ideas written by Phil Hadley it should help you in your consolidation between BCU 4 star sea training and assessment.
+This article isn’t called how to PASS your four star assessment – that’s down to you, and how you prepare, but by following these top tips and ideas written by Phil Hadley (with a few updates) it should help you in your consolidation between BCU 4 star sea training and assessment.

 The BCU 4 star training course